 What happens if my boiler flue is blocked?

-Every year, there are around 60 deaths caused by carbon monoxide poisoning in England and Wales, with central heating boilers posing one of the biggest risks.
+Every year, there are around 60 deaths resulting from carbon monoxide poisoning in England and Wales, with central heating boilers posing one of the biggest risks.

-So, ensuring your flue is clear from any blockages could be the difference between life and death.
+So, ensuring that your flue is working properly and that it isn’t suffering from any blockages could be the difference between life and death.

-The way boilers work means these gases shouldn’t cause any harm.
-However, having a blocked flue can trap these gases in your home that can be breathed in by those living there.
+The way boilers work means that these gases shouldn’t cause any harm.
+However, having a blocked flue can trap these gases in your home to be breathed in by those living there.

-Everything from leaves & general debris to nests, insects and dead birds can create a blockage.
+Everything from leaves and general debris to nests and dead birds can create a blockage.
 The occurrence is more common in rural areas or any properties surrounded by trees, with objects such as conkers and pinecones also particularly troublesome.